What Proof Do You Need to Contest a Will in New York City?

 Proof of Lack of Testamentary Capacity

-• Medical and pharmacy records from around the time the will was made showing mental incapacity, such as dementia, delirium, or psychosis, or showing that the deceased was taking mind-altering medication
+• Medical and pharmacy records from around the time the will was made showing mental incapacity, such as dementia, delirium, or psychosis, or showing that the deceased was taking mind-altering medication.

-• Statements from people who observed confused behavior or lapses in memory
+• Statements from people who observed confused behavior or lapses in memory.

-• Prior wills and trust documents showing inconsistencies
+• Prior wills and trust documents showing inconsistencies in stated intentions.

-• Other proof of susceptibility to influence due to cognitive decline
+• Other proof of susceptibility to influence due to cognitive decline.

 Proof of Undue Influence